 (1) Notice To Prospective Tenants.
-Brokers and salespersons engaged in renting real property, whether by written agreement or not, shall provide each prospective tenant with a written notice which states whether the prospective tenant will pay any fee for such service, the amount of such fee, the manner and time in which it is to be paid and whether or not any fee or any portion thereof will be payable by the tenant if a tenancy is not created.
+Brokers and salespersons engaged in renting real property, whether by written agreement or not, shall provide each prospective tenant for whom he or she charges a fee, with a written notice that states that the prospective tenant will pay a fee for such service, the amount of the fee, the manner and time in which the fee is to be paid and whether or not any fee or any portion thereof will be payable by the tenant if a tenancy is not created.
 This written notice must be given by the real estate broker or salesperson at the first personal meeting between the broker or salesperson and a prospective tenant.
 It must be signed by the real estate broker or salesperson, contain the license number of such broker or salesperson, be signed by the prospective tenant and contain the date such notice was given by the broker or salesperson to the prospective tenant.
-Where a prospective tenant declines to sign such written notice the real estate broker or salesperson must note on such written notice the tenants name and the refusal to sign such notice.
+Where a prospective tenant declines to sign such written notice the real estate broker or salesperson must note on such written notice the tenant’s name and the refusal to sign such notice.

 (a) Brokers shall maintain all rental listings and written documents that demonstrate the availability of an apartment at the time it is advertised for rental for a period of three years from the date on which such apartment is rented.

 (b) Brokers shall maintain a copy of any check, money order and written cash receipt for any fees, deposits or payments made by a prospective tenant or actual tenant for a period of three years from the date of issuance.
 Brokers shall also maintain a copy of any check issued on an escrow account over which they have issuing authority for a period of three years from the date of issuance.

 (c) Any advertisement concerning the availability of an apartment shall disclose in print no smaller than that for the apartment itself that "The apartment advertised may no longer be available for rental".